RoxanaAnamariaTurc/PortfolioBuilder/README.md

 - Make sure all the dependencies are up to date
   `npm update`
 - To run the server use `npm run start:server`
-- To run the frontend use `npm run start:client`
+- To run the frontend development server use `npm run dev`
+- To create a production build locally use `npm run build`
+- To preview the production build use `npm run preview`
-- The project will open on your localhost:3000 and the server will open on localhost:3001
+- The frontend opens on `http://localhost:3000` (configured via Vite) and the server runs on `http://localhost:3001`

 ### Testing